 - Place half of the tofu into a food-safe plastic bag and sprinkle half of the cornstarch over top (about 2 to 4 tablespoons).
 Shake to coat.
 Ensure excess cornstarch is shaken off by removing the cubes from the bag and placing the tofu in a sieve.
 Repeat with remaining tofu and cornstarch.

-- Heat 1 tablespoon of oil in a large non-stick pan (working in two batches) over medium-low heat.
+- To cook tofu, heat 1 tablespoon of oil in a large non-stick frying pan over medium-low heat.

 - Add half of the tofu.
-Cook until golden brown on all sides, about 6 to 8 minutes.
-Repeat with next batch (adding another tablespoon of oil, if necessary, between batches).
+Cook until golden brown on all sides, moving the tofu cubes around to crisp all sides, about 6 to 8 minutes.

-- Place browned tofu on a rack, sheet or plate while cooking second batch.
+- Transfer crispy tofu to a cooling rack, baking sheet or plate while cooking remaining tofu.

 To Assemble Tofu Bowl

-- Distribute cooked quinoa among bowls.
-Top with tofu and toppings.
+- Distribute cooked quinoa among four bowls.
+Top with tofu, avocado, chili pepper, baby arugula, and pomegranate arils.
 Drizzle with sauce.
-Enjoy!
+Serve and enjoy!

 Nutrition (ESTIMATE ONLY)